Best Apple Black Friday deals UK - iPhones, AirPods, Apple Watches, iPads and more

 Apple Watch

 The Apple Watch Series 3 is your best bet for the biggest discount.
 Currys now has £14 off the Apple Watch Series 3 in a few colours.
-Amazon offers about the same saving at £219.99, and John Lewis is selling the Watch Series 3 for £189.
+John Lewis is selling the Watch Series 3 for £189.

 John Lewis also has two Series 4 Apple watches reduced for clear at £459 and £649, with the 2-year guarantee and the £110 trade in offer.

-Apple Watch Series 4 on Currys has the same watch for £199 and Argos has it priced at £349.
+Apple Watch Series 3 on Currys has the same watch for £199 and the Series 4 for £299.

 MacBook deals